-A 50-inch TV wouldn’t seem so big to buyers today as it did a few years ago.
-The screen sizes that are most popular today are 55-inches and 65-inches, which means that there is less choice at this size.
+A 50-inch TV wouldn’t seem as big to buyers today as it did a few years ago.
+The screen sizes that are most popular today are 55 inches and 65 inches, which means that there are fewer choices in this size.

 This is why we analyzed these offerings so you can easily make your choice, sit back and enjoy the best viewing experience possible.

 |LG OLED C1 Series 48” Alexa Built-in|

 |Sony X85J 50 Inch TV|